Turning the Tide on Internal Displacement: A development approach to solutions

 This insights page presents the analytical foundation of the report.
 Users can interact with the analysis of key socio-economic impacts for people both internally displaced and from within host communities – across Colombia, Ethiopia, Indonesia, Nepal, Nigeria, Papua New Guinea, Somalia and Vanuatu.

-Assessing the impact of displacement on IDPs and hosts communities in 8 countries
+Assessing the impact of displacement on IDPs and hosts communities

 The total number of internally displaced persons (IDPs) around the world was at 59 million people in 2021, the highest point recorded and more than double the number of IDPs documented 10 years ago.
 This number is expected to continue rising in a world characterized by systemic risks and polycrisis.
 The crises are not only increasing the number of IDPs, but also the duration of their displacement.
 As such, it is urgent to better understand displacement consequences on IDP and host communities.